boreec/Space-Race/README.md

 ## How to play ?

-The goal is to move your spaceship to the top of the screen while avoiding missiles.
-If you get touched by a missile you loose time and you restart from the beginning.
+Your goal is to pilot your spaceship (on the left) towards the top of screen, while avoiding missiles.
+You have 45 seconds (indicated by the decreasing timeline in the middle of the screen) in order to score more points than your opponent (on the right), controlled by the computer.

+Every time you get touched by a missile, you respawn after a few seconds at the bottom of the screen!
+Although your opponent keeps moving upward without resting, it may not be the best strategy to win...

 ## Troubleshooting